eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 Rust has a really nice solution where errors are represented as ordinary values, but there's syntactic sugar that means you don't have to slow down to write `if err != nil` a thousand times over.

-Basically, an error is any type that implements the `Error` trait.
-Then you have the `Result` type, which is basically:
+In Rust, an error is any type that implements the `Error` trait.
+Then you have the `Result` type:

 ```rust
 enum Result<T, E: Error> {